 Whether you're in your golden years or have a loved one who is, no doubt you've found your way here because you're trying to figure out exactly which device and plan will work best for the mature person's specific needs.
-Consider this: 78% of adults ages 65 and over are cell phone owners, so it's a decision we're all bound to face!

 Don't worry - there are plenty of senior mobile options ranging from ultra-basic to the most advanced.
 Maybe you want the latest smartphone, or just a pay-as-you-go phone with a simple call plan so you can get help quickly in emergencies.